Inter-American Development Bank

 Lara Chinarro

-Lara Chinarro is the online course coordinator for the Environmental and Social Solutions Unit of the Inter-American Development Bank.
+Lara Chinarro is the online course Program Manager for the Environmental and Social Solutions Unit of the Inter-American Development Bank.
 She holds a master's degree in Agronomic Engineering from the Polytechnic University of Madrid and another in Environmental Engineering and Water Management from the EOI Business School.
 Before joining the IDB, she worked at the World Bank to improve knowledge and capacity in environmental and agricultural projects in Latin America.
 Lara has worked in Argentina, Brazil, Bolivia, Chile, Honduras, Peru, and Uruguay.

 What does our new Environmental and Social Policy Framework entail for a project with Indigenous Peoples?